zbyszeksmiechowicz/microgateway/kubernetes/docs/automatic_sidecar.md

 - Container Port and Service Port

 In case the container port of your app is not the same as service port defined in your service spec, add a label **containerPort** in deployment spec.
+In helloworld samples, they are same.

 Please refer the httpbin samples:
 ```